mariodagot/CKAD-exercises/f.services.md

 ![](https://gaforgithub.azurewebsites.net/api?repo=CKAD-exercises/services&empty)
 # Services and Networking (13%)

-### Create a pod with image nginx called nginx and expose its port 80
+### Create a pod with image nginx called nginx and expose it as a service on port 80

 <details><summary>show</summary>
 <p>